jgitlin-p21/chef-server/PRIOR_RELEASE_NOTES.md

   * Current server Add-Ons will work with 12.1.0.
 However, reporting, push server, and analytics may not work correctly if multiple keys are configured for clients or users.
-Updates to these products to enable support for Chef Server API v1 and multi-key are forthcoming.
+Updates to these products to enable support for CINC Server API v1 and multi-key are forthcoming.
   * If you are upgrading from 12.0.7 or earlier and have any existing organizations that does not have the default `users`, `admins`, and/or `clients` groups, then policyfiles, policy groups, and cookbook artifacts